I've been fired and I'm not sure what I'm entitled to

 1. Understand your situation

 - Check why your employment is ending.
-Your job may no longer be needed by the business (redundancy) or you may be terminated (dismissed).
-This could affect the notice you should be given and what you should be paid.
+The business may no longer need your job (redundancy) or your employment may be terminated for another reason (dismissal).
+This could affect the notice your employer needs to give you and what you are entitled to be paid.

 - Check Who doesn’t get notice.
 You won’t be entitled to notice if your employer dismissed you for serious misconduct, or if you’re a casual employee.